 Typical learning opportunities outside the timetabled lessons include gardening, orienteering, cross country running, mountain biking, camp building, map reading, confidence course, long distance walking and expedition skills for the Duke of Edinburgh Award Scheme.
 We have learning areas in the woods where camp fires can be lit, survival skills learnt and independence fostered.

 We are offering Early Years children who currently do not attend Belmont the opportunity to join us for a forest learning session.
 Children must be accompanied by an adult or guardian.
-Further information can be found on our Woodland Explorers page.
+Further information can be found on our Belmont Explorers page.

 For further information or to book a space please contact our Admissions Team at email@example.com